QDevil/uboot-xilinx-zynqmp-te820/readme.md

     $ cd automation
     $ docker-compose run uboot-te820 bash

-where the `XILINX` environment variable points to you local installation of Xilinx Vivado & SDK.
+where the `XILINX` environment variable points to your local installation of Xilinx Vivado & SDK.

 Docker-compose also mounts this repository inside the container under `/home/jenkins/workspace/uboot-te820` so there is direct access to make changes.